MyroStadler/zephir/README.md

 **TODO: add proper unit testing.**

-Easiest way to test immediately is with `php -a` in the docker container, then using some simple PHP that hits your new extension.
+The easiest way to test as you go is with a PHP interactive shell: in the docker container add your extension to `/etc/php.d/custom-php.ini` and open interactive shell using the command `php -a`, then run some simple PHP in the interactive shell that hits your new extension.

 ## Code examples